 affected.
 For an investment of ₹ 1.00 Cr in mutual fund held overnight earning a days return of ₹

 1700 (6% annual) the stamp duty cost of ₹

 500 (.005% of 1.00 cr) will result in a decline of around 29% of its

 days return.
 This Impact however will be reduced with increase in holding period.

 a nut shell decisions of Mututal Fund Investments for a long term

 should not have any fear of stamp duty.
 For short term investors its

 better to evaluate the impact and accordingly decide the holding period

-Dont miss to write to Arpita for any query or advice or a feedback at
+Dont miss to write to Arpita for any query or feedback at

 about deduction u/s 80D - Mediclaim Insurance